fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Congratulations

 You have completed your F' deployment!!!
 If you wish to stop here, you may!
 You can also rest assured knowing that the work you have done is referencable.
-In otherwords, you've written code in the same way that you will write code for actual space crafts.
+In otherwords, you've written code in the same way that you will write code for actual spacecrafts.
 Except... actual spacecrafts will make extensive use of unit tests and error handling.
-Keep going in this tutorial to learn more about unit testing, error handling and just to practice using F' in general.
+Keep going in this tutorial to learn more about unit testing, error handling, and just to practice using F'.

 **Next:** [Crafting Unit Tests 1](./writing-unit-tests-1.md)